Early Years (Nursery and Reception)

 Children are more likely to suceed if they are able to listen, understand and share their thoughts and feelings.
 Children's communication and langauge skills will develop rapidly during the Early Years stage of education.
 Our learning environment is designed to support this.
 Children will learn to communicate at various phases of the day for example whilst playing or through structured 'carpet time'.
 Children's communication skills will also be developed through interactions with teachers and support staff.

 Cooks Spinney believes children will have more opportunities to learn when their movement and coordination is allowed to flourish.
 Being able to run, climb, jump and balance is important to children's overall development including thier health and well-being.
 Cooks Spinney's learning environments provide ample opportunities for children to develop fine and gross motor skills.
 Children are also taught twice weekly by specialist PE teachers.

 Children are more likely to gain an understanding of learning when they develop a growth mind set.
 We encourage children to see mistakes as valauble learning opportunites.
 This form of thinking will be incredibly important for each child's future learning at Cooks Spinney.

 The Early Years curriculum comprises seven areas of learning covering each Early Learning Goal (ELG).

-This is based primarily on observation of daily activities and events.
-Teachers and EYFS co-educators note in particular the learning which a pupil demonstrates spontaneously, independently and consistently in a range of contexts.
+Assessment of your child's learning is based primarily on observation of daily activities and events.
+Teachers and EYFS co-educators note (often using the Tapestry App) the learning a pupil demonstrates independently and consistently in a range of contexts.
 Accurate assessment takes account of a range of perspectives including those of the pupil, parents and other adults who have significant interactions with the pupil.